edgedb/easy-edgedb/chapter1/index.md

 # Chapter 1 - Jonathan Harker travels to Transylvania

 In the beginning of the book we see the main character Jonathan Harker, a young lawyer who is going to meet a client.
 The client is a rich man named Count Dracula who lives somewhere in Eastern Europe.
-Jonathan still doesn't know that Count Dracula is a vampire, so he's enjoying the trip to a new part of Europe.
+Jonathan doesn't yet know that Count Dracula is a vampire, so he's enjoying the trip to a new part of Europe.
 The book begins with Jonathan writing in his journal as he travels.
-The parts that are good for a database in **bold**:
+The parts that are good for a database are in **bold**:

 > **3 May**. **Bistritz**.—Left **Munich** at **8:35 P.M.**, on **1st May**, arriving at **Vienna** early next morning; should have arrived at 6:46, but train was an hour late. **Buda-Pesth** seems a wonderful place, from the glimpse which I got of it from the train...